 - Agriculture and permaculture farming, including farms, gardens, edible landscaping, hydroponic growing, hanging gardens, roof-top gardens and integrated systems infrastructure. - 2) Showcase of regenerative society, local living economy and living technologies which integrate technology, science, engineering, design with natural environment to optimize natural resources.
-Integration of systems of water, food and agriculture, energy, waste, wastewater and built environment, including agriculture growing technologies, clean energy generation, water catchment, water purification and grey-black water recycling, waste to energy, biofuels, storage solutions and edible landscaping. - Preservation and integration of Hawaiian Culture and Ancient Earth Wisdom through education, programs, ceremonies and events. - Wellness and Personal Development including facilities for promotion of health, wellness, stress relief and exercise.
+Integration of systems of water, food and agriculture, energy, waste, wastewater and built environment, including agriculture growing technologies, clean energy generation, water catchment, water purification and grey-black water recycling, waste to energy, biofuels, storage solutions and edible landscaping. - Preservation and integration of Hawaiian Culture and Ancient Earth Wisdom through education, programs, ceremonies and events. - 4) Wellness and Personal Development including facilities for promotion of health, wellness, stress relief and exercise. - Social entrepreneurship incubation center including co-working space, labs, mentoring and financing events. - 6) Events and gatherings including conferences, festivals (e.g., art, music, film, fashion, food and beverages including coffee, wine & beer, community and other cultural themes), think tanks, cultural gatherings, workshops, retreats and concerts, including a natural amphitheater and a conference center. - Innovation labs for inventors, technologists and scientists along with a precision machine shop for makers.

-- Social entrepreneurship incubation center including co-working space, labs, mentoring and financing events. - 6) Events and gatherings including conferences, festivals (e.g., art, music, film, fashion, food and beverages including coffee, wine & beer, community and other cultural themes), think tanks, cultural gatherings, workshops, retreats and concerts, including a natural amphitheater and a conference center. - Innovation labs for inventors, technologists and scientists along with a precision machine shop for makers. - 8) Education, training and certification programs including, but not limited to, green jobs, clean energy and fuels, permaculture, whole systems and integrative planning and design, biomaterials, regenerative land development, personal growth, optimal wellness, interpersonal development, leadership and community engagement. - 9) Campus and educational retreat housing (shared and individual) to accommodate approximately 250 students/volunteers and education/workshop/retreat accommodations for approximately 300 attendees. - 10) Commercial kitchen, restaurant and community dining hall with sufficient capacity to feed students, staff, guests and attendees. - 11) Youth education, camps, day care and events. - 12) Patsy T. Mink Reception Center and Old Maui High School Museum.

-- 13) Job training program that will create a path for appropriately skilled and motivated disadvantaged persons, including homeless and veterans, to gain employment on the Premises, related to the Premises and/or in society. - 14) An event or series of events to bring subject matter experts, practitioners and best practices from the State of Hawaii, the United States and around the world to address systemic social, environmental and economic challenges including homelessness, poverty, hunger, climate change, social injustice, toxicity, pollution, ecosystemic health, public health and innovative solutions for addressing these challenges.
+- 8) Education, training and certification programs including, but not limited to, green jobs, clean energy and fuels, permaculture, whole systems and integrative planning and design, biomaterials, regenerative land development, personal growth, optimal wellness, interpersonal development, leadership and community engagement. - 9) Campus and educational retreat housing (shared and individual) to accommodate approximately 250 students/volunteers and education/workshop/retreat accommodations for approximately 300 attendees. - Commercial kitchen, restaurant and community dining hall with sufficient capacity to feed students, staff, guests and attendees. - 11) Youth education, camps, day care and events. - 12) Patsy T. Mink Reception Center and Old Maui High School Museum. - 13) Job training program that will create a path for appropriately skilled and motivated disadvantaged persons, including homeless and veterans, to gain employment on the Premises, related to the Premises and/or in society. - An event or series of events to bring subject matter experts, practitioners and best practices from the State of Hawaii, the United States and around the world to address systemic social, environmental and economic challenges including homelessness, poverty, hunger, climate change, social injustice, toxicity, pollution, ecosystemic health, public health and innovative solutions for addressing these challenges.

-The use of the Premises for any other purpose except as set forth above, including other purposes envisioned in Exhibit "4", shall require the prior written approval of Lessor, through the Director of the Office of Economic Development of the County of Maui ("Director"), which approval shall not be unreasonably withheld and shall be provided in a reasonable time.
+The use of the Premises for any other purpose except as set forth above, including other purposes envisioned in Exhibit "4", shall require the prior written approval of Lessor's Designated time.
 The above uses are consistent with the Executive Order set-aside per Department of Land and Natural Resources letter dated November 2, 2015, attached hereto and incorporated herein by this reference as Exhibit "5".